![]() | PIM & Chintaro Cloud Integration Guide | ![]() |

 1. Set up your Parameters in Chintaro Cloud

 Before starting, ensure the correct parameter is set in Chintaro Cloud to allow automatic imports into PIM.
-This setup is only for Chintaro Cloud users—if you’re using just Chintaro or aren’t sure, contact Chintaro Support to upgrade.
+This setup is only required for Chintaro Cloud users — if you are unsure, contact Chintaro Support to confirm your setup.

 Once on Chintaro Cloud, navigate to System Maintenance > Reference Tables > Parameters > PIMWebUpdate and change the Parm Number from 0 to -1 to enable integration with PIM.